wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

-= 1.11 =
+= 2.0 =
-BGMP 1.11 contains some internal reorganization and cleaning up.
-Normal users shouldn't notice any difference, but developers who've made customizations should test them before upgrading.
+BGMP 2.0 contains some major internal reorganization and cleaning up.
+Regular users shouldn't notice any difference, but it could break backwards compatibility with any customizations that developers have made.
+It is strongly recommended that customizations be tested before upgrading production servers.

 = 1.10.2 =
 BGMP 1.10.2 adds a Spanish translation.